EthyMoney/PiStat/README.md

 # PiStat
- An modern control system for my ancient air conditioning unit.
+ A modern control system for an ancient air conditioning unit.